mkoryak/address-validator/README.md

 API
 =======

-    addressValidator = require('address-validator');
+    `addressValidator = require('address-validator');`

 addressValidator.validate(inputAddr, [addressType, ] cb)
 -------------------------

 validate an input address.

-    `inputAddr`: validator.Address object or map with 'street', 'city', 'state', 'country' keys, or string address `addressType`: validator.match.[key] where key is: streetAddress, route, city, state, country, unknown This tells the validator the type of an address you are expecting to validate. default is `validator.match.streetAddress` (you may omit this arg).
+`inputAddr` - validator.Address object or map with 'street', 'city', 'state', 'country' keys, or string address `addressType` - validator.match.[key] where key is: streetAddress, route, city, state, country, unknown
-    `cb`: `function(err, validAddresses, inexactMatches, geocodingResponse)`
+        This tells the validator the type of an address you are expecting to validate. default is `validator.match.streetAddress` (you may omit this arg).
-        `err` - something went wrong calling the google api `validAddresses` - list of Address objects.
+`cb`: `function(err, validAddresses, inexactMatches, geocodingResponse)` `err` - something went wrong calling the google api `validAddresses` - list of Address objects.
 These are exact matches to your input, and will have proper spelling, caps etc. Its best that you use this instead of what you had
 `inexactMatches` - list of Address objects.
 Incomplete addresses or addresses that do not match your input address. useful for 'did you mean?' type UIs
 `geocodingResponse` - the json object that i got from google API

 addressValidator.setOptions(options)
 -------------------------

 set address lookup options

 `options`: an object containing:
 `countryBias`: more likely to find addresses in this country.
 Think of this as you where you are searching "from" to find results around you. (use ISO 3166-1 country code)
 `countryMatch`: match results in this country only.
 (ISO 3166-1 country code) `key`: optional google api key (if used will submit requests over https) `language`: optional locale to translate the results into, 'DE' for German, etc.

 addressValidator.Address class
 ------------------------